george-hawkins/wifi-spectrum-analyzer/README.md

 ![breadboard](images/breadboard.jpg)

+TODO: two photos of protoboard - 1. powered by normal USB, 2. by OTG and smartphone.

 Note: the display looks very blurry in the photo above, this is just an issue with my photography - the OLED display is very crisp in reality.
 The pixels that you can see a little above some of the bars mark recently reached peaks.

 The parts list below, including shipping, come to around US$10.